yzyydev/agentic-coding-structure/README.md

 3. **Standardize Commands**: Create consistent commands for common tasks
 4. **Use Version Control**: Commit changes to AI artifacts alongside code changes
 5. **Include Examples**: Add representative code snippets to aid AI understanding
+6. **Create Focused Subagents**: Design single-purpose subagents with detailed system prompts and appropriate tool restrictions

 ## Getting Started

 1. Clone this repository or use it as a template
 2. Customize the structure for your project's needs
 3. Add your project-specific documentation to each section
+4. Create custom subagents for your common workflows
-4. Commit changes to version control
+5. Commit changes to version control
-5. Use the prime command in Claude Code to initialize context
+6. Use the prime command in Claude Code to initialize context